-ArcGIS Analytics for IoT ingests data into real-time and big data analytics using feeds or data sources.
+ArcGIS Velocity ingests data into real-time and big data analytics using feeds or data sources.
 A feed is a real-time stream of data whereas a data source loads static or near real-time data.
 For more information, see What is a feed? and What is a data source?

 Configuring input data when establishing a new feed or data source involves the following: